The free splitting complex of a free group II: Loxodromic outer automorphisms: Background

 \section{Background}

 In this section we set notation and provide references to \BookOne, \recognition\ and \SubgroupsOne\ for readers that want further details.

-\paragraph{Marked graphs.} We assume that $F_n$ has been identified with $\pi_1(R_n, *)$ where $R_n$ is the graph with one vertex $*$ and $n$ edges.
-A \emph{marked graph} $G$ is a graph such that each vertex has valence at least two and such that $G$ is equipped with a homotopy equivalence $\rho :R_n \to G$ called the \emph{marking} on $G$.
+\paragraph{Marked graphs, paths.} We assume that $F_n$ has been identified with $\pi_1(R_n, *)$ where $R_n$ is the graph with one vertex $*$ and $n$ oriented edges representing a free basis of~$F_n$.
+A~\emph{marked graph} $G$ is a graph such that each vertex has valence at least two and such that $G$ is equipped with a homotopy equivalence $\rho :R_n \to G$ called the \emph{marking} on $G$.
 The marking provides an identification of $\pi_1(G)$ with $F_n$ that is well defined up to composition with an inner automorphism.
 Thus conjugacy classes of elements and of subgroups of $\pi_1(G)$ correspond bijectively to conjugacy classes of elements and of subgroups of $F_n$.
-The action of a homotopy equivalence $\fG$ on the fundamental group of $\pi_1(G)$ induces a well defined outer automorphism of $\pi_1(G)$ and hence a well defined $\phi \in \Out(F_n)$; we say that $\fG$ represents $\phi$ or is a topological representative of $\phi$.
+A \emph{path} in $G$ is an immersion of a (possibly trivial, infinite or bi-infinite) closed subinterval of $\mathbb{R}$ having endpoints, if any, at vertices.
+We do not distinguish between paths that differ only by an orientation preserving reparameterization of their domains, and so a path is determined by its associated edge path and we identify a path with its edge path.
+A general continuous map $\alpha : [0,1] \to G$ with endpoints at intervals straightens to a unique path denoted $[\alpha]$.
+A path $\sigma$ is \emph{crossed} by a path $\tau$ if either $\sigma$ or $\bar \sigma$ is a subpath of $\tau$.
+A \emph{circuit} in $G$ is an immersion of a circle, and various ``path'' terminologies apply as well to circuits.
+As with paths, circuits which differ by orientation preserving reparameterization of their domain are not distinguished.

+A \emph{core subgraph} of $G$ is a subgraph in which each vertex has valence~$\ge 2$.
+Every subgraph $H \subset G$ contains a unique maximal core subgraph called the \emph{core of $H$}, which equals the union of all circuits in $H$.

+\paragraph{Homotopy equivalences and $f_\#$.} Every homotopy equivalence of marked graphs $f \from G \to G'$ is henceforth assumed to map vertices to vertices, and to restrict on each edge of~$G$ to either an immersion or a constant.